Abdelaziz of Morocco: Early reign

 On his death in 1900 the regency ended, and Abdelaziz took the reins of government into his own hands.
 The new makhzen appointed by Abdelaziz favoured reform as the best way of preserving Moroccan independence.
 Originally, a cousin of Ba Ahmed became grand vizier but was replaced by an elderly Andalusian official Muhammad al-Mufaddal ibn Muhammad Gharnit.
 The minister of foreign affairs, Abd al-Karim ibn Sulayman, who supported refoms, and minister of finance, Abd al-Salam al-Tazi, remained in their positions.
 The most important figure in government was the royal favourite Mehdi al-Menebhi, an Arab from the south, and young mukhzani of rural origin who became his aide-de-camp and chief adviser.
 Menebhi like Abdelaziz supported reform and he was given the position of minister of war.
 Another important figure in this time was the Scottish drill sergeant "Qaid" Harry Aubrey de Vere Maclean who became part of Abdelaziz's inner circle providing him with entertainment and whatever he desired abroad.
 French diplomat Eugène Aubin described the makhzen as weak and one of "professional politicians, intriguing against one another, adopting different attitudes, and playing on the inexperience of the sovereign".

-On the same year, the French administration of Algeria called for the annexation of the Tuat region, which was part of Morocco back then, and owned religious and tributary allegiance to the sultans of Morocco.
+On the same year, the French administration of Algeria called for the annexation of the Tuat region, which was part of Morocco back then, and owed religious and tributary allegiance to the sultans of Morocco.
 The territory was annexed by France in 1901.
 Subsequently, in 1903, France began to expand westwards towards Bechar and Tindouf, defeating the Moroccan forces in the Battle of Taghit and Battle of El-Moungar.

 As urged by his mother, the sultan sought advice and counsel from Europe and endeavored to act on it, but advice not motivated by a conflict of interest was difficult to obtain, and in spite of the unquestionable desire of the young ruler to do what was best for the country, wild extravagance both in action and expenditure resulted, leaving the sultan with a depleted exchequer and the confidence of his people impaired.
 His intimacy with foreigners and his imitation of their ways were sufficient to rouse strong popular opposition.